Dimensional reduction for sampled priors and application to photometric redshift distributions: Application

 \section{Application}

 As an example of the application of this straightforward dimensional reduction to a high-dimensional nuisance parameter, we examine the redshift distribution of one of the bins of ``Maglim'' galaxies used as a lens population and clustering tracer in the Year 6 (Y6) analysis of the DES galaxy catalogs.
 Each of these Maglim ``lens bins'' is selected with cuts on galaxy fluxes and colors in an attempt to generate a sample that is confined to a particular redshift range, as described in \citet{y6maglim}.
-Once each bin's sample is chosen, a combination of photometric techniques \citep{y6lenspz,y6pz} and clustering information \citep{y6wz} is used to generate samples from the posterior distribution of the $n(z)$ distribution of the bin members, conditioned on the photometric and clustering data.
+Once each bin's galaxy selection criteria are chosen, a combination of photometric techniques \citep{y6lenspz,y6pz} and clustering information \citep{y6wz} is used to generate samples from the posterior distribution of $n(z)$ functions applicable to the bin members, conditioned on the photometric and clustering data, \ie\ the $p(\vecn)$ that will become the prior for the inference of \vecq.

 In the simplest case, there are 6 cosmological parameters of interest, $\vecq = \{\Omega_m, \Omega_b, \sigma_8, h, n_s, m_\nu\}.$ The nuisance vector $\vecn$ has $\approx 5$ parameters in each of the following categories: galaxy biases with respect to matter; intrinsic alignments of galaxy shapes with the tidal field of the mass; magnification coefficients; and multiplicative errors in the measurement of galaxy shear, for a total of 24 non-redshift parameters.
 The $n(z)$ for each galaxy bin is described by \eqq{eq:nzbasis} with 80 coefficients spanning $0<z<4$ at intervals of $\Delta z=0.05.$ If all of these coefficients, for each of the 10 galaxy selections, were allowed to vary, the parameter space for inference would grow from 24 to 824 dimensions.
 The inference would become infeasible even if a reliable density estimator over the 80-dimensional space could be created from the $O(10^4)$ samples available to characterize each $n(z).$